-Use of Images and Information

-- Information published on the websites/social networking sites must never include personal information that could identify a child or young person e.g. home address, email address, telephone number of a child or young person.
-All contact must be directed to the club - Children and young people must never be portrayed in a demeaning, tasteless or a provocative manner. - Children and young people should never be portrayed in a state of partial undress
+Use of Images and Information · Information published on the websites/social Information about specific events or meetings networking sites must never include personal e.g. coaching sessions must not be distributed information that could identify a child or young to any individuals other than to those directly person e.g. home address, email address, concerned telephone number of a child or young person. • Where an event or game will be streamed live All contact must be directed to the club appropriate consent will be sought from the · Children and young people must never be players and/or their parents/carers portrayed in a demeaning, tasteless or a Photographs of children and young people provocative manner. attending games as spectators may be used by · Children and young people should never be the club for commercial purposes as specified portrayed in a state of partial undress in the terms and conditions for ticket purchase